Turkey's central bank to maintain tight policy as keeps rates steady

-ISTANBUL, Sept 14 (Reuters) - Turkey’s central bank said on Thursday it will keep monetary policy tight until the inflation outlook displays a significant improvement, after it kept rates steady for the third straight meeting.
+ISTANBUL, Oct 26 (Reuters) - Turkey’s central bank said on Thursday it will keep monetary policy tight until prospects of an easing of inflationary pressures become clear, after it kept rates steady for the fourth straight meeting.

 Current elevated levels of inflation and developments in core inflation indicators pose risks to pricing behaviour and the bank would deliver further monetary tightening if needed, it said in a statement.